top of page

 How can I apply?

-If you do not have access to a printer, printed applications are available at the drop boxes located outside of our centers.
+If you do not have access to a printer, printed applications are available at all centers.

 Do not submit applications without copies of all required documents or else it will severely delay the application screening process.
-The list of required documents is listed on the first page of the application.
+The required documents are listed on the first page of the application.
 If you submit an application with no copies of documents, other complete applications will be approved ahead of yours even if you submitted your application first.
 Services cannot be provided until you submit an application, submit all required documents, and the application is reviewed and approved by Project BRAVO staff.

 Who qualifies for assistance?

-2023 Federal Poverty Guidelines
+2025 Federal Poverty Guidelines

 Monthly guidelines are shown